flamingo-stack/openframe-oss-tenant/openframe/services/openframe-gateway/README.md

   » mvn spring-boot:run

 ## Configuration
-• May read From openframe/config/openframe-gateway-*.yml files to set up route definitions, OAuth providers, or integrated tool endpoints.
+• May read from openframe/config/openframe-gateway-*.yml files to set up route definitions, OAuth providers, or integrated tool endpoints.
 • Typically sits behind a domain like gateway.openframe.local.

 ## Observability
 • Exposes standard Spring Boot actuator endpoints and custom metrics for gateway traffic.
 • Includes logs for inbound and outbound requests to integrated tools.

+## Security Notes
+• The OAuth integration can be extended to specific user roles or scopes.
+• Access tokens can be validated at the gateway before proxying requests to integrated tools.